Life Insurance Companies in Canada (2026 Updated List!)

 What you need to know before you choose a life Insurance provider

-- Type of policy: Decide whether term life (affordable, temporary coverage for 10–30 years) or permanent life (whole or universal life with lifetime protection but much higher costs) is the right fit for your needs.
+- Type of policy: Decide whether term life (affordable, temporary coverage for 10–30 years) or permanent life (whole life insurance or universal life with lifetime protection but much higher costs) is the right fit for your needs.

 - Budget: Choose coverage you can realistically afford long-term.
 A sustainable premium matters more than extras you might not need.

 - Coverage options: Look for add-ons or flexibility, such as child coverage, critical illness protection, or the ability to convert your term policy to permanent coverage without another medical exam.
+Do you already have some coverage through work, like accidental death?
+Are you self-employed?

 - How much you need: Calculate how much coverage you need based on your financial responsibilities — mortgage, debts, childcare, and income replacement.
 A common benchmark is 7–10 times your annual income.